bdimitrovski/auth0-client-rules/README.md

 Usage & requirements
 --------------

-Since this example app uses Docker, you will need to have it installed on your system.
+Since this example app uses Docker, you will need to have it installed on your system - download and install it from here: https://www.docker.com/.
 After you clone this repo, take the following steps:

-  * make build && make up && make install
+  * Run ```make build && make up && make install``` from the project.

   * Once the container is built, follow the steps from here https://auth0.com/docs/quickstart/webapp/symfony to configure the app with your data (you will need to be logged in to your Auth0 account to see pre-populated data).

-  * Make sure you have a valid token for calling the Auth0 Management APIv2 token: https://auth0.com/docs/api/management/v2/tokens and replace the following with your specific data in ```ClientRulesController.php```:
+  * Make sure you create a valid token for calling the Auth0 Management APIv2: https://auth0.com/docs/api/management/v2/tokens - replace the following with your specific data in ```src/Controller/ClientRulesController.php```:

   ``` const AUDIENCE = <YOUR_AUDIENCE_URL>
   const DOMAIN = <YOUR_AUTH0_DOMAIN>